veered/lmtk/README.md

 </p>

 ## Description
-(TODO: Update README with information about other modes, config profiles, scripting, JS sandbox, and Jupyter integration)
+(TODO: Update README with information about other bots, config profiles, scripting, JS sandbox, and Jupyter integration)

 ChatGPT needs a power-user mode. `lmtk` gives you a terminal UI for interacting with ChatGPT and other GPT-based tools.

-The default mode, `synth-chat`, uses a ChatGPT-like chatbot built directly from GPT-3.
+The default bot, `synth-chat`, uses a ChatGPT-like chatbot built directly from GPT-3.
 It supports features not possible with ChatGPT, including:
 - Writing the prefix of the next response
 - Giving instructions that will always be followed and never forgetten